 - Liquid extract

 A few studies show that a silymarin-phosphatidylcholine complex may be absorbed more easily than regular standardized milk thistle.
 Phosphatidylcholine is a key element in cell membranes.
 It helps silymarin attach easily to cell membranes, which may keep toxins from getting inside liver cells.
 People who have alcohol-related liver disease should avoid alcohol extracts.

 How to Take It

-There are no studies showing whether it is safe to give milk thistle to a child.
+There are no studies showing whether or not it is safe to give milk thistle to a child.
 Liver problems can be serious and should be diagnosed by a physician.
-Talk to your child's health care provider before giving milk thistle to a child.
+Talk to your child's doctor before giving milk thistle to a child.

-If you think you have a liver problem, you should see a health care provider.
+If you think you have a liver problem, you should see a doctor.
 Liver disease can be life threatening.

 Milk thistle is generally regarded as safe.
-Side effects are usually mild and may involve stomach upset and diarrhea.
-Some people may get a rash from touching milk thistle plants.
+Side effects are usually mild and may involve:

 Milk thistle should not be used by pregnant or breastfeeding women.

 People with a history of hormone-related cancers, including breast, uterine, and prostate cancer, should not take milk thistle.

 DO NOT take milk thistle if you are allergic to ragweed, chrysanthemums, marigolds, chamomile, yarrow, or daisies.